 How Teacher Education Works at Virginia Tech

 Undergraduate students major in the subject area most closely related to what they would like to teach.
-Please see the list of subject areas below.
 When nearing completion of the bachelor’s degree and the requirements in the specified major, students apply for ad- mission to a master’s degree program in one of the education fields to complete clinical requirements and pedagogical courses for a teaching license.
 This license is required to enter the teaching profession in public schools.

 Students in teacher education at Virginia Tech learn through intensive course work and field experiences.
 They participate in field-based research and learning, engage in collaborative projects with public schools, and work directly with education professionals.
 They learn the importance of the broad issues related to schooling, as well as the complex role education plays in the community.